-IntroductionFounded in 1737, Richmond is a city in tune with its history.
-The progressive and cultured capital of Virginia is laced with stately monuments and historic homes and collections.
+One of the Funnest Places in Virginia Founded in 1737, Richmond is a city steeped in history.
+The progressive and cultured capital of Virginia contains notable landmarks, historic homes and collections.
 A push to revitalize several historic districts has helped downtown spring back to life with new clubs, restaurants and shops.

 By CarRichmond is served by numerous highways, including two major interstates.
-To the southwest, I-295 misses Richmond by sprouting off I-95 in Petersburg and catches up with I-95 north of Richmond in northern Henrico County; I-295 continues westward until it dead-ends into I-64 near Short Pump.
+To the southwest, I-295 misses the destination by sprouting off I-95 in Petersburg and catches up with I-95 north of Richmond in northern Henrico County; I-295 continues westward until it dead-ends into I-64 near Short Pump.
 The 3rd Street approach offers access to downtown on I-95 (Richmond-Petersburg Turnpike) from the north; take Broad Street if entering from the south.

 East-west I-64 from Williamsburg enters the city from the southeast, joins up with I-95 downtown and then re-emerges south of Dumbarton near Joseph Bryan Park to continue its trek northwest toward Charlottesville.
-The 3rd Street exit off I-64 provides access to downtown if coming from the west; the 5th Street exit off I-64 takes you downtown from the east.
+The 3rd Street exit off I-64 provides access to downtown things to do if coming from the west; the 5th Street exit off I-64 takes you downtown from the east.